Age-related macular degeneration

 This is the more common form, accounting for 90% of AMD cases.
 There is a slow progressive deterioration of the nerve function.

-In dry ARMD, the patient may experience a gradual progressive loss of central vision.
-Patients may not realize they have this until the disease is more advanced and the central vision becomes blurry or distorted.
+In dry AMD, there can be a gradual progressive loss of central vision.
+People may not realise they have this until the disease is more advanced and the central vision becomes blurry or distorted.

-In wet ARMD, there may be a sudden dramatic loss of vision.
+In wet AMD, there may be a sudden dramatic loss of vision.
 There may also be distortion of vision or a shadow over the central vision.
 The visual loss may be profound.